The best games console for every type of gamer: performance, value, retro and more

 Read more below

-The Evercade EXP is my favourite retro games console and not only plays all of Evercade's excellent retro game collections on a cartridge but also comes with pre-installed games from Capcom, and connects to a TV for couch play.
-This console has since been replaced by the newer EXP-R model (which comes in black) but has all of the same fun features.
+The Evercade EXP is my favourite retro games console.
+It plays all of Evercade's excellent retro game collections on a cartridge, comes with pre-installed Capcom games, and it connects to a TV for couch play.
+There's a newer EXP-R model, but this has the same fun features.

 Read more below